Bachelor of Science in Dietetics

 • Integrate scientific information and the translation of research into practice.

-• Demonstrate beliefs, values, attitudes and behaviors for the professional dietitian nutritionist level of practice.
+• Demonstrate beliefs, values, attitudes and behaviors for the nutrition and dietetics practitioner level of practice.

 • Develop nutrition-related information, products and services to individuals, groups, and populations.